 Torance “Torie” Morgan is from Attalla and is the daughter of Matthew and Candice Morgan.
 She enrolled in the surgical tech program and plans to graduate May 2022.
 After graduation, Morgan would like to work as a surgical tech in an operating room.

 The Gadsden State Alumni Association honors several individuals at the annual Christmas luncheon for outstanding service to the College.
-Justin Hayes, president of the Alumni Association, presented certificates to outstanding faculty, technical faculty, support staff and alumni.
+Heather New, president of the Alumni Association, presented certificates to outstanding faculty, technical faculty, support staff and alumni.
 Honorees received a personalized brick that will be placed in the courtyard on the Wallace Drive Campus.

 - President: Heather New